Betamethasone Cream AugmentedPronunciation

-No pharmacokinetics trials have been conducted with betamethasone dipropionate cream USP (augmented), 0.05%.
+No pharmacokinetics trials have been conducted with betamethasone dipropionate cream (augmented), 0.05%.
 The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings [see Dosage and Administration (2)].

 Topical corticosteroids can be absorbed through normal intact skin.
 Inflammation and/or other disease processes in the skin may increase percutaneous absorption.
 Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids [see Dosage and Administration (2)].

 Once absorbed through the skin, topical corticosteroids enter pharmacokinetic pathways similar to systemically administered corticosteroids.
 Corticosteroids are bound to plasma proteins in varying degrees, are metabolized primarily in the liver, and excreted by the kidneys.
 Some of the topical corticosteroids and their metabolites are also excreted into the bile.